 Leisler and his team’s phylogenetic analysis also examined which sort of mating system—monogamy with male parental care or polygamy with reduced male parental care—came first.
 This analysis found that in Acrocephaline warblers, a monogamous system, during which males displayed parental care and therefore the birds lived in poor habitats, was the ancestral (original) state of the system.
 Polygynous systems with reduced care evolved from this ancestral state.

-There are actually thousands of studies in animal behavior that check out one, two, three or maybe all four explanations suggested by Tinbergen.
+There are actually thousands of studies in animal behaviour that check out one, two, three or maybe all four explanations suggested by Tinbergen.

 Get in touch with Living In Wellbeing for more assistance.